How to revise Mathematics for JEE Main 2026 at Home? – Smart Tips & Tricks

 How to revise Mathematics for JEE Main at home

-The authority will conduct the JEE Main 2026 in 2 sessions.
-The January 2026 session will be held between January 21 and 30, 2026, while the April 2026 session will be held between April 1 and 10, 2026.
-Since Mathematics is considered a subject that requires calculation and technical prowess, candidates are advised to allocate sufficient time to understand problem-solving tactics in this subject.
+The authority will conduct the JEE Main 2026 between January 21 and 30, 2026 (session 1) and April 2 and 9, 2026 (session 2).
+Since Mathematics is considered a subject that requires calculation and mental prowess, candidates are advised to allocate sufficient time to understand problem-solving tactics in this subject.
 Along with the maths syllabus, candidates must also be aware of the JEE Main 2026 exam pattern.

 How to revise Mathematics for JEE Main 2026 at home?